mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 The details of DNS responses are not available to all applications, depending on how they are architected and the information made available to them by their host.
 As a result, this mechanism is not reliable; some applications will not be able to display this error information.

-Because the registry is first-come, first-served, Applications (such as Web browsers) will need to exercise judgement regarding which operators' error messages they display to users.
-This decision might be influenced by the identity of the resolver (e.g., so-called "public resolvers" are likely to use this mechanism responsibly), its history (e.g., a well-known Internet Service Provider that has been subject to legal filtering orders), or local configuration (e.g., application or operating system settings that indicate that a particular resolver is to be trusted).
+Because the registry is first-come, first-served, Applications (such as Web browsers) will need to exercise judgement regarding which database operators' error messages they display to users.
+This decision might be influenced by the identity of the resolver producing the error message, the database operator, or local configuration.

 --- back